CEA-MetroCarac/PySSPFM/doc/README.md

 <p align="justify" width="100%">
 &#8226 File management: In the initial phase, the algorithm ingests the <code>best_nanoloops</code> directory along with the <code>properties</code> directory. <br>
+&#8226 Label measure: One or more measure considered to determine the curve (from amplitude, phase, piezoresponse, resonance frequency or quality). <br>
 &#8226 Clusters: For each measurement (on field, off field, and coupled), the user specifies the number of clusters. <br>
 &#8226 Save and plot parameters: Pertaining to the management of display and the preservation of outcomes. <br>
 </p>